-To download the MySQL Enterprise Edition image, visit the My Oracle Support website, sign in to your Oracle account, and perform these steps once you are on the landing page:
+To download the MySQL Enterprise Edition image from My Oracle Support website, go onto the website, sign in to your Oracle account, and perform these steps once you are on the landing page:

-- Select the Patches and Updates tab. - Go to the Patch Search region and, on the Search tab, switch to the Product or Family (Advanced) subtab. - Enter "MySQL Server" for the Product field, and the desired version number in the Release field. - Use the dropdowns for additional filters to select Description-contains, and enter "Docker" in the text field.
+• Select the Patches and Updates tab.

+- Go to the Patch Search region and, on the Search tab, switch to the Product or Family (Advanced) subtab. - Enter "MySQL Server" for the Product field, and the desired version number in the Release field. - Use the dropdowns for additional filters to select Description-contains, and enter "Docker" in the text field.

-The following figure shows the search settings for a MySQL Enterprise Edition image:
+The following figure shows the search settings for the MySQL Enterprise Edition image for MySQL Server 8.0: